Belladear4029/project-2-wdi/README.md

 <p align="center"><img src="https://imgur.com/akk3b2i.png" width="700"></p>

 Once the user has entered all the requirements they can submit it.
 The ingredients automatically get made into a list, giving a new bullet point for each item by replacing the comma and space.
-They also get capitalised along with the title of the meal.
-So the submit recipe looks like the screenshot below.
+Each ingredient also gets capitalised along with the title of the meal.
+So each submitted recipe would look something like the screenshot below.

 <p align="center"><img src="https://imgur.com/GvXzdsx.png" width="700"></p>

 #### Commenting and Liking

-I added a feature so you can post a comment on a recipe.
+I added a feature so users are able to post comments on a recipe.
 This enables users to share their feedback and also helps to single out the top recipes based on multiple users' feedback.

 <p align="center"><img src="https://imgur.com/tUiIbYM.gif" width="700"></p>